nf-core/configs/docs/mjolnir_globe.md

 module load jdk/1.8.0_291 miniconda/4.9.2 singularity/3.8.0 nextflow/21.04.1.5556
 ```

-All of the intermediate files required to run the pipeline will be stored in the `work/` directory.
+All of the intermediate output files required to run the pipeline will be stored in the `work/` directory.
 It is recommended to delete this directory after the pipeline has finished successfully because it can get quite large, and all of the main output files will be saved in the `results/` directory anyway.
-The config contains a `cleanup` command that removes the `work/` directory automatically once the pipeline has completeed successfully.
+The `mjolnir_globe` config contains a `cleanup` command that removes the `work/` directory automatically once the pipeline has completeed successfully.
 If the run does not complete successfully then the `work/` dir should be removed manually to save storage space.

-This configuration will automatically choose the correct SLURM queue (short,medium,long) depending on the time and memory required by each process.

-> **NB:** Nextflow will need to submit the jobs via SLURM to the HPC cluster and as such the commands above will have to be submitted from one of the login nodes.